 How Do You Write a Book Description?

-Metadata requires one “short description” of up to 350 characters and another one, which also is known simply as a “short description,” of up to 512 characters—plus a “long description” of 4000 characters.
-Let’s turn to Reedsy.com for some great advice on writing an effective book descriptions.
+long description of 4000 characters.
+Let’s turn to Reedsy.com for some great advice on writing effective book descriptions.
 In addition to what they say, I would add that I’ve found it very helpful to use the highlighter tool on your computer to highlight your predetermined keywords.
 Make sure that you use as many as you can, and use some in the first sentences so that they are readable and searchable.

 What Information Belongs on a Book Cover?

 Damon Freeman is the Founder of Damonza.com, a specialist book cover design and formatting company.
 Please read his advice on the importance of having a professionally designed cover.

 Endorsements for your book may be listed last in metadata but gathering endorsements is a challenge you should address early in the process of publication.
 As soon as you have a draft of your book that looks professional enough to circulate, get it out to the people you want endorsements from so that they can have time to read it and come up with a thoughtful response.
 Dorit Sasson wrote this excellent article for Funds For Writers and it will help guide you through the process.

 As you’re probably figured out by now, the metadata for your book is a key component of presenting your new book to the world.
 It requires lots of time and effort and professional assistance is crucial if you hope to be successful.